 - After a number of early lineup shifts, My Bloody Valentine has had the same lineup since 1987.
 Perhaps not coincidentally, all the material made before the band's current lineup falls under Canon Discontinuity.
 May be considered a Type 4 instead, but while it was not consistently active (and, in fact, there were twenty-two years in between the band's second and third studio albums, although this is as much a case of Development Hell as anything), the band never officially announced a hiatus (although some band members did announce other projects in between).

 - Thrash Metal band Coroner has had the same lineup since 1985.
 Note that they broke up in 1996 and reunited in 2010.
 Also note that the band's self-titled album, recorded in 1995, contains session musicians on some tracks.

-- New Found Glory has had the same five guys since 1997, the year they formed (during which they replaced Joe Marino with current drummer Cyrus Bolooki), to 2013, when original rhythm guitarist Steve Klein left.
+- New Found Glory had the same five guys since 1997, the year they formed (during which they replaced Joe Marino with current drummer Cyrus Bolooki), to 2013, when original rhythm guitarist Steve Klein left.

 - Superchunk has been Mac McCaughan, Laura Ballance, Jim Wilbur and Jon Wurster since 1991 (Wilbur replaced original guitarist Jack McCook in 1990, and Wurster replaced original drummer Chuck Garrison in 1991).

 - If you're looking for a classic example of a Revolving Door Band, British folk-rockers Fairport Convention fit the bill perfectly, so much so that rock historian Pete Frame created a band family tree titled "Resolving the Fairport Confusion."
 Nonetheless, their current lineup (Simon Nicol, David Pegg, Dave Mattacks, Ric Sanders, and Chris Leslie) has lasted since 1998.